Gilbert Haddad, Peter Sandborn, and Michael Pecht

 Keywords-component; decision support system; maintenance optimization, real options; economic analysis; post-prognostic indication; PHM; CBM; avilability

-Complete article available to CALCE Consortium Members.
+Complete article is available from publisher and to the CALCE Consortium Members.

 © IEEE.
 Personal use of this material is permitted.
 However, permission to reprint/republish this material for advertising or promotional purposes or for creating new collective works for resale or redistribution to servers or lists, or to reuse any copyrighted component of this work in other works must be obtained from the IEEE.